QEWD-Courier/Ripple-Qewd-MS/README.md

 If this is the first time you logged in, you now have to set your permanent password.
 It must be a mixture of upper and lower case characters and one or more numbers.

-After a short delay, you’ll now see the main Helm screen come up with data for your NHS Number.
+After a short delay, youâ€™ll now see the main Helm screen come up with data for your NHS Number.
 That data will have been mapped from test data on the Discovery Data Service.